 Best format for a dental nurse cover letter

-A clean and organised cover letter sends the message that you’re a dental nurse who can be trusted.
-Luckily, there’s a simple structure to follow when writing:
+A clean and well-organised cover letter sends the message that you’re a dental nurse who can be trusted.
+This is the simple structure to follow when writing:

 - The cover letter header